Navratri – Nine Nights of Maa Durga

 - Mata Sidhidaarti -Who is a treasure house of Mystic Powers (Yantra Tantra) and Knowledge (Gyaan).

 At midnight, aarti is performed to worship the image of Goddess Durga with Pushpanjali and Thar offered to the Goddess and Prasaad is shared amongst all the people present.
 The Devi-Sthaapana is also performed in homes as an invitation to the Goddess.
 A nine-day fast is observed where no food is eaten after sunrise.
 Regular prayers are offered in morning and evening.

-The mood of Navratri is very colourful & unique and is a festival of pure happiness and one of the most auspicious (subh) occassions.
+The mood of Navratri is very colorful & unique and is a festival of pure happiness and one of the most auspicious (Subh) occasions.

 Durga Maiya Ki Aarti